FormidableLabs/inspectpack/README.md

 **Notes**:

-* The vast majority of the analysis time is spent minifying duplicate code snippets and the entire bundle.
-For just a list of missed duplicates, add the `--minified=false` flag.
+* The vast majority of the analysis time is spent minifying and gzipping duplicate code snippets and the entire bundle.
+For just a list of missed duplicates, add the `--minified=false --gzip=false` flags.

 ## Other Useful Tools